ypsu/effdump/example-deployment/README.md

 ```

 Each replica will be defined by such a struct.
-But to make things easy to describe in a succint manner, create a helper function for each attribute:
+But to make things easy to describe in a succinct manner, create a helper function for each attribute:

 ```
 func reset(v config) func(*config) {